KaneRodriguez/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

-# TODO:
-* Rename best model to best_model.h5
-* Print model summary and save result
-* Add links to code snippets referenced in this file
-* Update docs on video recording
-* Add kde graph to the augmentation step

 ---
 ### Files Submitted & Code Quality